herbertgoto/aws-elasticache-graviton/README.md

 - One SNS topic used to publish exceptions when running the Lambda.
 - One SNS topic used to publish events when potential Graviton or reservation candidates are found.
 - One Lambda function which reviews AWS ElastiCache deployments.
+- One IAM role used by Lambda to invoke SNS, S3, and ElastiCache.

 # How to install